 - identifying the best candidates.

-To stand out from the competition, we recommend personalising your exchanges with candidates at each stage of the recruitment process (making contact, test phase, follow-up, etc.).
+To stand out from the competition, we recommend personalizing your exchanges with candidates at each stage of the recruitment process (making contact, test phase, follow-up, etc.).
 And do not forget that they are also potential customers: a bad candidate experience impacts their consumption and their overall relationship with the company.

 By sharing job boards on social networks, job sites, recruitment agencies, and alumni networks, you will be able to attract as many candidates as possible.

-You will also find a history of exchanges with candidates and with the other employees in charge of recruitment to make sure that you don't lose any information.
+You will also find a history of exchanges with candidates and with other employees in charge of recruitment to make sure that you don't lose any information.

 Moreover, if you decide to reject candidates, you will still leave a positive image of your company because you took the time and consideration to answer the candidate.

 As you saw above; there are plenty of benefits to using e-recruitment, however, there are a few disadvantages.

 Here are some of the main disadvantages of using e-recruitment: